adambard/learnxinyminutes-docs/go.html.markdown

 		continue // Unreached.
 	}

-	// you can use range to iterate over an array, a slice, a string, a map, or a channel.
+	// You can use range to iterate over an array, a slice, a string, a map, or a channel.
-	// range returns one (channel) or two values (array, slice, string and map) for key, value := range map[string]int{"one": 1, "two": 2, "three": 3} {
+	// range returns one (channel) or two values (array, slice, string and map). for key, value := range map[string]int{"one": 1, "two": 2, "three": 3} {
 		// for each pair in the map, print key and value fmt.Printf("key=%s, value=%d\n", key, value)